logo elektroda

 The first view is directly the bytes of the opened file but mapped to the base address - hence the addresses start with AFC.
 Next to them we have the decompiled commands with their arguments.

-The second view is the C pseudo-code, which tries to show what this function would do in C - as much as it can.
-A lot of information is lost in compilation, so we don't even have variable names or the exact syntax here as it was in the source code.
+The second view is C pseudo-code, which tries to show what the function would do in C - as much as it can.
+A lot of information is lost when compiling, so we don't even have variable names or the exact syntax here as it was in the source code.

 Running a simple MIPS emulator in Python for ALI M3801 firmware (Hello World)